I first published this back in 2012 after someone had found the blog on precisely that search term!

 Yes, but what are my chances of passing second time?

-Exactly the same as they were the first time if you haven’t taken any further training to fix any problems.
+Exactly the same as they were the first time if you still can’t drive properly.

 I can drive, so why did I fail?